 Rashedul Islam: Website Coordinator

 I'm researching: My PhD research focuses on understanding the role of a transcription factor, RUNX1, in regulation of histone modification and gene expression in concert with NOTCH1 gene in T-cell acute T-cell lymphoblastic leukemia.

-Responsibilities: I coordinate the Let's Talk Science social media accounts, informing our followers of upcoming events and opportunities, as well as broadcasting the great work being done by LTS volunteers.
+Responsibilities: I coordinate website of Let's Talk Science UBC informing our followers of upcoming events and opportunities, as well as broadcasting the great work being done by LTS volunteers.